 There are ticket vending machines in many locations in Abu Dhabi emirate, though certainly not at every bus stop, therefore it makes it a little challenging for short-term visitors to the city.

-The Central Al Wadha Bus Station is your best starting point.
+The Abu Dhabi Central Bus Station in Al Wadha is your best starting point.
 Machines are also located in:

 - Abu Dhabi International Airport